sirn/fanboi2/README.md

 -   When making a non-trivial changes, please first discuss in the [mailing list](https://lists.sr.ht/~sirn/fanboi2-dev) or in the [development thread](https://fanboi.ch/meta/).
 -   Make sure new features has enough tests and no regressions.

-## Workflow

-Fanboi2 uses a `Makefile`-based workflow in its development and production cycle.
-You are encourage to use `make` rather than directly invoking underlying commands.
-The provided `Makefile` can be customized to certain extent using environment variable, such as:

--   `VERBOSE=1` -- Prints the underlying command when running `make`.
--   `VIRTUALENV=virtualenv` -- Specifies the `virtualenv` binary (e.g. `virtualenv-3.6` for BSDs)
--   `YARN=yarn` -- Specifies the `yarn` binary.
--   `VENVDIR=.venv` -- Specifies the virtualenv directory.

-The following make targets are available for use in production:

--   `make all` build the application and assets using production configurations.
--   `make prod` build the application using production configuration.
--   `make serve` run the application server.
--   `make worker` run the application worker.
--   `make assets` build assets.
--   `make migrate` migrate daabase.
--   `make clean` remove everything.

-The following make targets are available for use in development:

--   `make dev` builds the application using development configuration.
--   `make devrun` run the development application server, application worker and assets watcher.
--   `make devserve` run the development application server.
--   `make devassets` run the development assets watcher.

-The following make targets are available for use in test environment:

--   `make test` run tests.

-Most of these commands make use of VENVDIR.

-### The Adventurous Way

-If using `make` is not your thing, you can set everything up manually, for example on macOS:

-    $ brew install python@3 node@8 yarn

-Create the deploy environment:

-    $ mkdir -p $HOME/dev/fanboi2/venv
-    $ virtualenv new -p python3 $HOME/dev/fanboi2/venv
-    $ git clone https://git.sr.ht/~sirn/fanboi2 $HOME/dev/fanboi2/src

-Setup the application:

-    $ cd $HOME/dev/fanboi2/src
-    $ $HOME/dev/fanboi2/venv/bin/pip3 install -e .[dev,test]
-    $ yarn install
-    $ yarn run gulp

-Configure environment variable then:

-    $ $HOME/dev/fanboi2/venv/bin/alembic upgrade head
-    $ $HOME/dev/fanboi2/venv/bin/fbctl serve --reload

-In another terminal, run the worker:

-    $ $HOME/dev/fanboi2/venv/bin/fbcelery worker

 ## License